Welcome to custEM!¶

 The Source code documentation content is generated automatically when publishing new custEM versions.
 Detailed information about specific functionalities might be accessed with help of the Index or using the Search Page.

 !!!
 Tutorials are out-dated and need to be updated to recent syntax changes !!!

 Tutorials are available in the tutorials directory in the custEM repository as jupyter notebook, python script, and in html format.
 The html documentation of the Tutorials can be also accessed in the corresponding section.
 Please note that the tutorials are still under development and in particular, the usage of jupyter notebooks is not straightforward in combination with multiprocessing.
 We are about to fix related issues, but for now, secondary field computations and interpolation are not possible if the run_tutorial is started from the jupyter notebook.
 For running this tutorial, please use the provided run_tutorial.py python script and call it from the command line with the mpirun syntax, e.g.:

 with x, the number of cores.

-The custEM toolbox is licensed under the GNU LESSER GENERAL PUBLIC LICENSE (LGPL), just as FEniCS.
-The terms of the LGPL are listed in the License file.
+The custEM toolbox is licensed under the GNU GENERAL PUBLIC LICENSE (GPL).
+The terms are listed here License.

-Next to us, don’t forget to give credits to the authors of FEniCS, pyGIMLi or TetGen if submodules based on these developments are used for your purposes.
+Next to us, don’t forget to give credits to the authors of FEniCS, pyGIMLi TetGen and COMET if submodules based on these developments are used for your purposes.